The Medicare Annual Enrollment Period (AEP) is a time when many Medicare beneficiaries can change their plans so their coverage best fits their needs.

 5. Federal district court judicial review: This level is reserved for cases that meet a minimum dollar amount.
 You should get instructions on how to file an appeal in federal court with your Medicare Appeals Council letter.

 The AEP for Medicare is one of the only times of year most people can enroll in a Medicare Advantage plan.* During AEP, schedule a meeting with your agent to talk about your needs.
-You may determine that a Medigap plan provides all the coverage you need at a price you can afford, or you may determine that a Medicare Advantage plan is a better fit (Reminder: Medigap plans cover Original Medicare costs such as Part B copayments).
+You may determine that a Medigap plan provides all the coverage you need at a price you can afford, or you may determine that a Medicare Advantage plan is a better fit.

 Medicare Advantage plans cover additional benefits that can include fitness classes, hearing, dental, and vision coverage.
-Your monthly premium may be lower with a MA plan, but your provider network may be smaller.
+Your monthly premium may be lower with a MA plan, but your doctor network may be smaller.

 You must choose a Medigap plan or a Medicare Advantage plan.
 You cannot have both at the same time.